Codebrahma/serverless-design-system/doc/src/content/molecules/container/props.md

 title: "Container"
 ---

+A Container centers its children.
+A Container is a Box (Div) whose margin is set to auto, and maxWidth is set

 | Prop | Description | Type | Default |
 | ------ | ----------- | ---- | ------- |
 | background | Sets the background CSS property | css value string | null |